RubenMaldonado/DailyManna/docs/Daily Manna - Design System.md

 - Better performance without UIKit bridging
 - Simplified accessibility testing with known color values

 *When Liquid Glass APIs are available*, you’ll flip the `.thinMaterial`/`.regularMaterial` branches to the new materials under a single feature flag.
+Centralize mapping in a `Materials` utility so only one implementation point changes.

 ---